 Day 1: Hobart & Surrounding Area

 Hobart is the capital of Tasmania, and likely the starting point if you are an international traveler like us.
-In this Hobart City Guide post, you’ll find the low-down of this quaint city – what to eat, where to stay, and day trips you can take from Hobart.
+In this Hobart City Guide, you’ll find the low-down of this quaint city – what to eat, where to stay, and day trips you can take from Hobart.

 When driving through the east coast of Tasmania, it’s pretty much a no-brainer that you have to stop by Freycinet National Park.
-This post will guide you through the planning of visiting the park: how to get there, where to stay, and what to do.
+This post will guide you through the planning of visiting the park.

 Day 4: Tasman Peninsula and Port Arthur